evelyn323/Most-Active-Cookie/README.md

 Please note that the most_active_cookie command currently takes filepath from the content root (i.e. the src folder).

+Existing cookie logs for testing can be found in the resources folder (in both the main and test folders).

 ## Problem Description